 So it’s not something you want to repeat in a year or two for some reason.
 If you expect to live here long term, look at this as a multi-year commitment.

-It isn’t wise to weight the cost of the unit too much in your purchasing decision.
+It isn’t wise to weigh the cost of the unit too much in your purchasing decision.
 The need for installation means that’s really not as important as it would be for, say, a toaster.

 How Much Speed And Power Do You Need?

 Generally speaking, this will be a function of household size.
-The more people in the house, the more speed and power you need to take care of food scraps.
+The more people in the house, the more speed, and power you need to take care of food scraps.

 But there can be other factors, such as how often you entertain.
 A childless couple who entertains regularly may need just as much — or even more — power and speed as a larger family with multiple children.